-The Employer Survey is an EPP-created assessment that is housed in Survey Monkey.
+The UVA Wise Teacher Education Program (TEP) uses two Employer Surveys.
+One Employer Survey is an EPP-created assessment that is housed in Survey Monkey and one Employer Survey was developed by the Virginia Education Assessment Collaborative (VEAC) to reach a broader state-wide audience.
 Every April/May, the survey link is sent via email to building administrators where EPP completers have been employed for 1, 2, or 3 years.
 Building administrators are asked to evaluate completers using prompts that indicate their awareness of P12 student learning under the EPP completer guidelines.
-In 2023, employers returned 14 surveys on approximately 34 completers.
-The 20% return is higher than indicated in that some school administrators completed a single survey for more than one EPP completer.
+In 2024, employers returned 26 surveys on approximately 82 completers.
+The 31% return rate is a misleading percent as building administrators who have more than one UVA Wise Completer may submit a survey based on all of the UVA Wise Completers working in their schools.
 Administrators choose between 4 ratings: 1 point for Ineffective, 2 points for Emerging, 3 points for Target, and 4 points for Accomplished.
 Results from the survey indicate that candidates in all endorsement areas reached a target goal of 3 or higher out of a possible 4 points.
 The survey is sectioned in themes of professional competencies, evidence of growth, application of content, and performance standards.
 Within the themed sections, prompts were used as evidence of the completer's ability to promote growth in student learning.
-Prompts with the 3-year average cohort scores are noted as candidate content knowledge (3.51), knowledge of learner and learning (3.62), reflection of professional growth (3.46), impact on student learning (3.74), knowledge of academic standards (3.64), application of content and pedagogy (3.58), assessment of and for student learning (3.58), learning environment (3.66), P12 student growth and achievement (3.54).
+Prompts with the 3-year average cohort scores are noted as candidate content knowledge (3.4), knowledge of learner and learning (3.5), reflection of professional growth (3.4), impact on student learning (3.5), knowledge of academic standards (3.6), application of content and pedagogy (3.6), assessment of and for student learning (3.6), learning environment (3.5), P12 student growth and achievement (3.5).
 Results from the Employer Survey indicate that all candidates in all endorsement areas reached scores well above the 3.0 target values for each evaluative instrument.

-The Alumni (Completer) Survey is an EPP-created assessment that is housed in Watermark Student Learning & Licensure.
+Similar to the Employer Survey, the TEP uses two Alumni Surveys.
+The Alumni (Completer) Survey is administered by the UVA Wise TEP and the Virginia Education Assessment Collaborative (VEAC).
+The TEP Alumni Survey was created by the EPP and the second survey was created by the state-wise collaborative, VEAC.
+The EPP-created assessment is housed in Watermark Student Learning & Licensure.
 Every April/May, the EPP embarks on a search for completers from the last three years.
 The search is conducted by using social media accounts, word of mouth, reports from school administrators, self-reporting from completers, and reporting from the VDOE.
 Identifying and locating completers is sometimes a very difficult task.
-The survey information is emailed to completers for the first three years of employment.
+As a supplement to the EPP efforts, VEAC also administers an Alumni Survey state-wide in an attempt to reach a broader audience.
+With both surveys, information is emailed to completers for the first three years of employment.
 Completers are asked to self-evaluate using prompts that indicate their successes with P12 student learning.
 As noted above, the survey is administered each year in April/May.
-In 2023, completers returned 28 surveys out of approximately 70 completers.
+In 2024, completers returned 21 surveys out of approximately 82 completers.